-Quizzes (50 points):
+Quizzes (30 points):

-There will be 6 quizzes throughout the term worth 10 points each.
-However, I will drop one quiz (i.e., the one with the lowest score) such that only five will count toward your final grade.
-They quiz will consist of 5 multiple-choice questions (worth 2 points each) and will be based on both lecture and textbook material.
+There will be 7 quizzes throughout the term worth 5 points each.
+However, one quiz will be dropped (i.e., the one with the lowest score) such that only six will count toward your final grade (i.e., 30 points total).
+The quizzes will consist of 5 multiple-choice questions (worth 1 point each) and will be based on both lecture and textbook material.
 Note that if you are absent, quizzes cannot be made up (though missing one quiz will not affect your grade, as that would be the quiz that is dropped).
-Note that after a quiz is taken, a key to the quiz (with answers in bold) will be posted on Blackboard for you to study from.
+Note that after a quiz is taken, a key to the quiz will be posted on Blackboard for you to study from.